So It Goes...: Writing and composition

-Swift and the Swedish producers Max Martin and Shellback wrote several songs for Reputation, including "So It Goes…".
+Taylor Swift and the Swedish producers Max Martin and Shellback wrote various songs for her sixth album Reputation, including "So It Goes…".
 During a songwriting session in Los Angeles, Swift came across an instrumental track produced by Oscar Görres that Shellback played on his computer.
-Swift heard the track and told him, "That’s special.
+Swift heard the track and told him, "That's special.
 I haven't done anything like that.
 Can we do that?"
 Swift then wrote the lyrics and composed the melody together with Martin and Shellback, and the three had a FaceTime call with Gorres to finalize the song, which became "So It Goes…".
 Görres recalled that it was a "strange" session for him because he had just gotten out of the shower wrapped in a towel, but he was "very thankful for that".
 Big Machine Records released Reputation on November 10, 2017; "So It Goes…" is track number 7.
 The track was recorded at MXM Studios in Stockholm, Sweden and Los Angeles, United States.

-At 3 minutes and 52 seconds long, "So It Goes…" is an atmospheric trap-pop, synth-pop, and EDM-pop power ballad.
+At 3 minutes and 52 seconds long, "So It Goes…" is an atmospheric synth-pop, trap-pop, and EDM-pop power ballad.
 It incorporates thick synths, trap beats and elements of 1990s electronica, resulting in a sound that the music critic Annie Zaleski describes as "chilly".
 Lyrically, "So It Goes…" is a love song about a newfound romantic connection.
 The narrator ponders on how it helps her get out of her fixations, but she also has concerns of fear and danger.
 She feels trapped and powerless against a greater force, and enjoys the sexual chemistry of this relationship, leaving scratches on her lover's back.
 The narrator confesses that she has fallen deeply in love: "I'm so chill/ But you make me jealous."
 The title is a reference to a phrase popularized by Kurt Vonnegut's novel Slaughterhouse-Five (1969).